 Your eyelids, like the rest of your body, can accumulate fat deposits over time.
 This is what creates the appearance of puffy eyelids even when you are well-rested.
 Additionally, as time and gravity break down the collagen and elastin in your skin, your skin can become loose and wrinkled.

-The amount of collagen and elastin that your body naturally produces determines at what age your eyelids become saggy, puffy, and wrinkled, and while dermal fillers or BOTOX® and Dysport may improve the appearance of minor wrinkles around the eyes, if your eyelids suffer from extreme laxity or puffiness, the most effective option is an eye lift (another term for eyelid surgery).
+The amount of collagen and elastin that your body naturally produces determines at what age your eyelids become saggy, puffy, and wrinkled.
+While dermal fillers or BOTOX® and Dysport may improve the appearance of minor wrinkles around the eyes, if your eyelids suffer from extreme laxity or puffiness, the most effective option is an eye lift (another term for eyelid surgery).

 Eyelid surgery is an outpatient procedure.
 The surgery may require up to two and a half hours to perform.
 Beforehand, we will administer either local anesthesia with IV sedation or general anesthesia; this will be determined in advance during your consultation.